Dermatomyositis in children

 At Children’s Health℠, we work closely with both you and your primary care provider so that everyone involved has the information they need to create the best outcomes for your child.

-What are the signs and symptoms of Juvenile Dermatomyositis?
+What are the signs and symptoms of dermatomyositis in children?

 • Muscle weakness